Skip to content

 A deputy minister of Economic Affairs for the United Arab Emirates visits the exhibition hall at the 21st China- ASEAN Expo in Nanning, China, on Sept.
 23, 2024.

-Read the Dossier Here
+Read the full report Here

 A key barrier to Middle Eastern economic growth is the lack of economic connectivity that exists among the region’s states, and between them and the rest of the world.
 Since the onset of the Belt and Road Initiative, China has emerged as an increasingly key provider of physical and digital infrastructure in the Middle East.
 Accordingly, could the nature and quantity of China’s infrastructure engagement in the region herald a tangible improvement in the Middle East’s economic connectivity?
 Four key deficits characterize the region’s lack of connectivity: 1) insufficient border facilities, customs efficiency, and logistical capacities; 2) insufficient information and communications technology (ICT)infrastructure; 3) a lack of integration among national energy systems; and 4) insufficient maritime port efficiency.